microsoft/pyright/README.md

 Pyright includes a recent copy of the stdlib type stubs from [Typeshed](https://github.com/python/typeshed).
 It can be configured to use another (perhaps more recent or modified) copy of the Typeshed type stubs.
 Of course, it also works with custom type stub files that are part of your project.

 ### Command-line Tool or Visual Studio Code Extension
-Pyright includes both a [command-line tool](/docs/command-line.md) and a [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) plugin for Visual Studio Code.
+Pyright includes both a [command-line tool](/docs/command-line.md) and an [extension for Visual Studio Code](https://github.com/Microsoft/pyright) that implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).

 For rich Python editing and debugging cabailities with Visual Studio Code, be sure to also install the official [Microsoft Python extension for Visual Studio Code](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) as Pyright only provides syntax and type checking.